Niklaus Leuenberger

 Leuenberger was baptized on July 17, 1615.
 He was part of a well-to-do peasant family.
 His father, Hans, was born in 1586.
 From 1643, he was a member of the court of Ranflüh.

 Appointed leader of the uprising shortly before the formation of the "League of Huttwil" (May 14, 1653), he was nicknamed the "King of the Peasants" because he was one of the leaders of the rebellion.
 Leuenberger had Bern besieged by his troops on May 22, 1653.
 Six days later, after reaching an agreement with the mayor of Bern (the "peace of Murifeld") Leuenberger left the vicinity of the city.

-On June 3, 1653, his troops clashed at Wohlenschwil with the contingent of Conrad Werdmüller, who had not been informed in time of the development of the situation.
+On June 3, 1653, his troops clashed at Wohlenschwil with the contingent of Hans Conrad Werdmüller, who had not been informed in time of the development of the situation.
 Ill-equipped, Leuenberger's army was defeated and had to retreat.

 On June 4 1653, he signed the Treaty of Mellingen along with Christian Schybi.